wcpines/chappy/README.md

 ####Create User

 POST `/signup`
-Takes a username and password and creates a new user in a persisted data store.
+Takes a username and password and creates a new user.

 ####Create a Channel

 POST `/channels`

-Takes the current user's id, an invitee id, and a channel ID.
+Takes the current user's id, an invitee id (second user ID), and a title.

 ***NB:***
   - Deleting/archiving a channel is not yet supported
-  - Currently no record of channel creator/invitor
+  - Currently no record of channel creator/inviter

 ####Send a Message

 POST `/channels/[channel_id]/messages`
-Takes a sender, recipient, and various message fields (see below) and saves that to the data store.
+Takes a sender, recipient, and various message fields (see below), save it to the data store.
 Three different message types are supported:

-1. text-only,
+1. text-only
-2. an image link,
+2. image (url)
-3. a video link
+3. video (url)

 If a video link is present, the img URL is ignored.
-If either media type is present, the API will call a third party API to populate the following metadata:
+If either media type is present, the API will call a third party API (embedly) to populate the following metadata:

 - width and height for the image, an embeddable img URL
-- length of the video in seconds, source domain, an embeddable iframe
+- length of the video, source domain, an embeddable iframe

 **Fetch Messages**